 Check out and follow the Sunday Supper Beef Pinterest Board for more inspiration!

 Easy Holiday Entertaining with Beef

-The Sunday Supper crew, along with the Beef Checkoff, is celebrating the holidays with easy beef recipes!
+The Sunday Supper crew is celebrating the holidays with easy beef recipes!

 - Mini Beef Wellingtons by Bobbi’s Kozy Kitchen